-The birthplace of George Washington, located in Westmoreland County, Va.
+Wakefield is named for the birthplace of George Washington, located in Westmoreland County, Virginia.

 Manhattan, a passenger liner built for the United States Lines at Camden, N.J., by the New York Shipbuilding Co., was launched on 5 December 1931; and sponsored by Mrs. Edith Kermit Roosevelt, widow of former President Theodore Roosevelt.

 After trials in and off the Delaware River, Manhattan departed New York City at midnight on 10 August 1932 for her maiden Atlantic crossing.
 Arriving at Hamburg 10 days later, she made the return voyage to New York in 5 days, 14 hours, and 28 minutes. a record for passenger liners.
 Proudly carrying the title of "the fastest cabin ship in the world," the liner continued to ply the North Atlantic from New York to Hamburg, via Cobh, Ireland; Southampton, England; and Le Havre, France, into the late 1930's.
 When Germany recalled her ships from the high seas during the Munich crisis in September 1938, Manhattan was en route to Hamburg but immediately came about and put into British and French ports instead, to bring back anxious American travelers who feared that they would be engulfed in a European war.